THE ISSUE: Hernando County School Board District 4 race.

-In the race for the District 4 seat on the Hernando County School Board, there is no shortage of qualified candidates to fill the seat currently held by James Yant.
+One thing is certain in the race for the District 4 seat on the Hernando County School Board: both candidates are more than qualified to fill the seat being vacated by James Yant.

-Each candidate was well versed on the various issues facing the district — from dealing with a budget deficit to the controversial move to eliminate courtesy busing and coping with the state's ever-changing FCAT standards.
+Each candidate has shown to be well versed on the issues facing the district — from dealing with a budget deficit to the process needed to hire a new superintendent.

-The race features four candidates, two of whom have run for political office in the past — Gustave "Gus" Guadagnino, 58, and Robert Neuhausen, 44.
+The race features two candidates, both of whom have run for political office in the past — Gustave "Gus" Guadagnino, 58, and Robert Neuhausen, 44.

-Both applied for but weren't selected by the governor in 2011 to fill an open school board seat.
+Both applied for but weren't selected by the governor in 2011 to fill an open school board seat that was eventually given to Matt Foreman.

-Both candidates are respected members of the community who desire to serve their community by ensuring the best quality public education for the children of Hernando County.
+Both candidates are respected members of the community who desire to serve the school district by ensuring the best quality public education for the children of Hernando County.

 Neuhausen, an engineer and manager at Sparton Electronics, has three children in the school system and has been active for a number of years on school advisory councils and parent-teacher associations.

-Like Neuhausen, Guadagnino, owner of Joni Industries and Seaboard Pencil, has been active in education through his involvement as president of the Hernando County Education Foundation, Pasco Hernando Community College foundation and Big Brother/Big Sister in Hernando County.
+Like Neuhausen, Guadagnino, owner of Joni Industries and Seaboard Pencil, has been active in education through his involvement as president of the Hernando County Education Foundation, the Pasco-Hernando Community College Foundation and Big Brother/Big Sister in Hernando County.

-Unlike Neuhausen, Gaudagnino is semi-retired, and could likely devote more time to a district that needs the extra attention.
+While being on the school board isn't a full-time job, unlike Neuhausen, Guadagnino is semi-retired, and could likely devote more time to a district that needs all the attention it can get.

 Hernando Today recommends voters cast their ballots for Guadagnino.